Brother of American arrested in Russia on spy charges says he was there for a wedding

 Breaking News Emails

-Paul Whelan was arrested in Moscow on Friday.
+Paul Whelan, a retired Marine, was arrested in Moscow on Friday.
 The Russian Federal Security Service, in announcing the arrest three days later, said Whelan was caught "during an espionage operation," but gave no details.

 "We are deeply concerned for his safety and well-being," his brother, David Whelan, said in a statement posted on Twitter.
 "His innocence is undoubted and we trust that his rights will be respected."